-- How much would you risk on the trade and what position size would you take (how many shares, lots or contracts)?
+- How much would you risk on the trade and what position size would you take (how many shares of stock, lots of currency, or futures contracts)?

-- After deciding all this, what are the odds that trade will be profitable, and if taking the trade 100 times what tendencies does the strategy show?
+- After deciding all this, what are the odds the trade will be profitable?
+And if you take similar types of trades 100 times, what tendencies does your strategy show?

-A strategy can be created simply by finding tendencies in the daily price action of an asset, or a strategy can be learned from someone else.
+You can create a strategy by finding tendencies in the daily price action of an asset, or you can learn a strategy from someone else.

-Practice is key in day trading.
-To be good at a sport, you practice...a lot!
-Even at a minimum wage job the boss usually makes you practice what you are supposed to do before doing it for real.
+Practicing is key in day trading.
+To be good at a sport, you practice.
+Even at a minimum-wage job, the boss usually makes you practice what you are supposed to do before you do it for real.

-Practice is done in a demo account before a single real dollar is risked.
-Practice methodically, trading your strategy over and over again.
+You practice in a demo account before you risk a single real dollar.
+Practice methodically, trading your created or learned strategy over and over again.
 What you will find is that no two trades are ever exactly the same.
-Today may be volatile, while tomorrow is sedate, today is trending while tomorrow is ranging.
-If you don't practice, you may miss seeing trade signals, or be inclined to make trades which aren't part of your strategy.
+Today may be volatile, while tomorrow is sedate.
+Today is trending, while tomorrow is ranging.
+If you don't practice, you may miss trade signals or be inclined to make trades that aren't part of your strategy.

 Practice only the strategy you are working on.
 Perfect it, and know it well.
 With the added pressure of trading real capital, when you switch to live trading, you don't want to still be thinking about whether you should take a trade or not.